Wang Xiuyun

-Wang Xiuyun (1945 – August 9, 2017) was a Singaporean television actress and prominently a full-time Mediacorp artiste.
+Wang Xiuyun (31 May 1945 – 9 August 2017) was a Singaporean actress who was prominently a full-time Mediacorp artiste.
 She died from kidney failure.

-She is best remembered for her roles in local TV dramas broadcast during the 1980s and 1990s, particularly A Mother's Love (1989).
+She was best known for her roles in local television dramas broadcast in the 1980s and 1990s, particularly A Mother's Love (1989).

 Personal life

-A pioneer of Singapore’s television industry, Wang began her career in the 1970s with Radio Television Singapore.
+A pioneer of Singapore's television industry, Wang began her career in the 1970s with Radio Television Singapore.
 According to an 8 Days article, Wang left showbiz in 1998, though she still took on part-time roles.
 She then worked in retail in Metro before moving on to sell kitchenware in Takashimaya.